Nawfia

 Nawfia is a town in Njikoka Local Government Area of Anambra State, Nigeria.
 Nawfia is surrounded by neighbouring towns namely Enugwu Ukwu, Awka (Umuokpu), Nise, Amawbia and Enugwu Agidi.
 It is predominantly occupied by the Igbo ethnic group and is believed to be one of the towns that make up the ancestral home of Igbo people.
-Most of its inhabitants are Traditionalists and Christians (with Anglicians and Roman Catholics making up the vast majority).
-Igbo, English and Pigeon-English are the predominant languages spoken in Nawfia.
+Most of its inhabitants are Christians (with Anglicians and Catholics making up the vast majority).
+Igbo and English are the predominant languages spoken in Nawfia.

 The town is made up of two wards which are namely: Ifite (Ward 1) and Ezimezi (Ward 2).
-The town also compromises of ten villages which include: Adagbe Mmimi, Enugo Mmimi, Eziakpaka, Iridana, Urualor/Uruejimofor, Uruorji, Urukpaleri, Umuriam, Umuezunu and Umukwa.
+The town also compromises of ten villages which include: Adagbe Mmimi, Enugo Mmimi, Eziakpaka, Iridana, Urualor/Uruejimofor, Uruorji, Urukpaleri, Umuriam, Umuezunu, and Umukwa.

 The government presiding and running the affairs of Nawfia are made up of three main authorities namely the Igwe of Nawfia, the President General of Nawfia Progressive Union and the Nze/Ozo Council.